utdata/rwdir/docs/04-columns.md

 It's not a bad idea to organize a project into multiple R Notebooks.
 I'll often create my first notebook to complete the tasks of downloading and cleaning up data, and then create a new one to handle analysis, etc. (This is why I had you name the files **01-**wells.Rmd.)
 It's possible to output the data frame you have created with all the changes and datatypes into a special `.rds` format that will re-import into R in exactly the same form.
 We'll do that now.

-- Create a new text header and text description to explain that you are exporting the data.
+- Create a new Markdown header and text description to explain that you are exporting the data.
 - Use the **Files** pane to create a **New Folder** called `data-out`.
 (If the folder doesn't exist already, you'll get an error trying save the file.)
 - Create a new code chunk and add the following and run it: